Ditch the floor exercises to build a strong, stable foundation for your body.

 Standing exercises also engage many stabilizing muscles, so they’re a great way to improve your balance and stability, he says.

-Here are six on-your-feet moves that Osaki recommends to help strengthen your legs and butt—and ultimately improve your day-to-day life.
+Here are six standing exercises that Osaki recommends to help strengthen your legs and butt—and ultimately improve your day-to-day life.
 For best results, aim to perform two sets of 10 reps of each exercise below three times per week.

 “Quality is more important than quantity,” Osaki says.
 If you have trouble performing all of the reps with proper form, reduce your total rep count and gradually work up to two sets of 10.
 You can also split this workout into two or three mini-workouts throughout the day, doing only two or three of the exercises during each session.